 - You get more from following through on your own ideas.
 Your coach knows that you have all the answers you need, and their role is to help you draw them out.
 There’s great power in coming up with your own solutions and, with support from a coach, putting them into action.
 The boost to your senses of confidence, influence, control, and accomplishment is unmatched.

-Then why do people thank their Pros for advice?
+Then why do people thank their coaches for advice?

 Coaching is a new phenomenon in most people’s lives at works.
 It’s a solutions-oriented, collaborative process for creating strategies and next steps and taking on new perspectives.
 It’s not quite therapy, it’s not quite mentorship, and it’s not quite advice.
 People who have gotten to experience coaching for the first time through Bravely have called it “eye-opening,” “transformative,” and “life-changing.”